minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 1. The country that receives keys from travelers, can see how many infected people have traveled to that country, and (depending on the implementation), from where.

-2. The Federation Gateway has origin and regions of interest of all keys from all participating countries, so has knowledge about travel patterns between countries.
+2. The Federation Gateway has origin and countries of interest of all keys from all participating countries, so has knowledge about travel patterns between countries.

 In both cases only the total number is known; the individual residents can’t be derived from just these databases.